dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 #### 4.8.4 Multi-Release JAR Files

 With the introduction of modules and strong encapsulation of packages, some previously accessible internal APIs are no longer available.
 For example, JavaFX 8 had an internal class com.sun.javafx.css.CssParser.
 If you used it to parse a style sheet, then you will find that your program no longer compiles.
-The remedy is simple—switch to javafx.css.CssParser, which is available in Java 9.
+The remedy is simple — switch to javafx.css.CssParser, which is available in Java 9.
 But now you have a problem.
 You need to distribute different applications for Java 8 and Java 9 users, or you need to play tricks with class loading and reflection.

 To solve problems such as this one, Java 9 introduces multi-release JARs that can contain class files for different Java releases.